sammurraytuesta/pete-the-potato/README.md

 Note: Pete **cannot** read or send messges as you.

 ## Top.gg
-You can also find pete on Top.gg, the #1 discordbot list!
+You can also find pete on Top.gg, the #1 discord bot list!
 Link below!

 https://top.gg/bot/985337005074415616